 The United States of America has many names like US, USA or America, so don’t get confused.
 The USA is a federal republic composed of:

 It has a population of 324 million people.
 The United States is the world’s fourth largest country by total area and the third-most populous.
 It is one of the world’s most culturally diverse and multicultural nations.
 The USA is home to the world’s largest immigrant population.
 The capital city of United States of America in Washington, D.C.

 While New York City holds the title of being its largest city.
 You may not know this but there is no official language at the federal level in America.
 However, more than 80% of Americans speak a variety of English accents.

 To know the complete information regarding study in USA, please visit this post.

 Education in USA:

-There are thousands of cities in USA and almost every city has at least one or two from the total of 4,500 universities.
+There are thousands of cities in the USA.
+Almost every city has at least one or two from a total of 4,500 universities.
 More than 6 American universities are in Top 10 of the whole world.
-The most popular subjects are business and management, engineering, mathematics and computer science.
+The most popular subjects are business and management, engineering, mathematics, and computer science.

 How to Apply USA Student Visa:

 Students can apply to some colleges using the Common Application.
 There is no limit to the number of colleges or universities to which a student may apply, though an application must be submitted for each.
 Most undergraduate colleges and universities have the policy that students are to be admitted to the entire college, not to a particular department or major.
 The five major parts of admission are: